geonetwork/core-geonetwork/docs/manual/docs/user-guide/quick-start/index.md

 You can use the Search form to search information using the GeoNetwork catalog.
 The Search form allows you to search using:

 -   A full text search box providing suggestions.
-Enter the desired keywords and search terms into the `Search` box and click the search icon or press `Enter`.
+Enter the desired keywords and search terms into the **Search** box and click the **Search** icon or press ++Enter++.
 The search results are displayed in a list.
 Note that the entire content of the record is searched, not just the titles and description.

     ![](img/full-text.png)